Palm Done Right is about farmers first.

 The best way to empower farmers is to combine education and cooperation.
 When buyers invest in growers through education and guidance, and then foster the sharing of ideas and best practices through cooperatives, associations and forums, farmers become active players in the system, and active stewards of their land, their crops and their communities.

-Read the stories of how Palm Done Right has improved life for farmers.
+Read the stories of how sustainable palm oil has helped improve life for farmers.